This is the homepage of the SCL AI Group

-Imogen is an Associate in the Technology Transitions and Strategic Sourcing team at DLA Piper.
+Prior to this, Imogen was an Associate in the Technology Transitions and Strategic Sourcing team at DLA Piper.
 She focuses her practice on complex technology transactions and strategic global IT projects, including the procurement of cloud and ‘as-a-Service’ solutions and multi-supplier arrangements.
 She has particular experience in Artificial Intelligence, having advised on a number of AI transactions and provided thought leadership and training in this area.
 Imogen is a key Associate in DLA Piper’s own AI Working Group and recently completed the University of Oxford/Saïd Business School Artificial Intelligence Programme.

 Sara Vero, Emerging Technologies Counsel, JP Morgan